-Each of these factors can greatly increase the risk of breast cancer :
+Factors that greatly increase the risk of breast cancer include :

-Some risk factors for breast cancer increase risk a modest amount (such as usual hyperplasia).
+Some factors increase breast cancer risk a modest amount (such as usual hyperplasia).
 Having more than one of these factors may also put a woman at high risk.

 Learn more about estimating breast cancer risk.

-If you're at higher than average risk of breast cancer, talk with your health care provider about which screening options are right for you.
+If you're at higher than average risk of breast cancer, talk with your health care provider about the screening plan that's best for you.
 You may need to be screened earlier and more often than other women.

 Learn more about breast cancer screening for women at higher risk.

 If you have a high risk of breast cancer, options to lower your risk may include: